On this page:

 Beware of alcohol-medication interactions; drinking alcohol (for example wine) and taking medications (such as aspirin) can trigger asthma.

-Be prepared for an attack.
+Be prepared for an asthma attack.
 Have medications, medical contacts and emergency information readily available.

-For developing your own plan for managing asthma, see Asthma Action Plan for college students from the American Academy of Allergy, Asthma & Immunology.
+For developing your own plan for managing asthma, see Asthma Action Plan from the American Academy of Allergy, Asthma & Immunology.

 University Health Service:

 - Schedule an Appointment -- Most medical services require an appointment, however options are available for urgent concerns.

 - Nurse Advice by Phone is available day and night, which may save a trip to UHS, the ER or an urgent care facility.